raquo/scala-dom-types/README.md

 The [scala-js-dom](http://scala-js.github.io/scala-js-dom/) project serves a very different purpose – it provides typed Scala.js interfaces to native Javascript DOM classes such as `HTMLInputElement`.
 You can use those types when you already have instances of DOM elements, but you can not instantiate those types without using untyped methods like `document.createElement` because that is the only kind of API that Javascript provides for this.

 On the other hand, _Scala DOM Types_ lets the consuming library create a type-safe _representation_ of real JS DOM nodes or trees, and it is up to your library's code to instantiate real JS nodes from the provided description.
-[Scala DOM Builder](https://github.com/raquo/scala-dom-builder) does that in the most straightforward way, but higher level libraries like React or [Snabbdom](https://github.com/raquo/Snabbdom.scala) could use _Scala DOM Types_ in their own way, e.g. to create _virtual_ DOM structures.
+[Scala DOM Builder](https://github.com/raquo/scala-dom-builder) does that in the most straightforward way, but higher level libraries like React, [Snabbdom](https://github.com/raquo/Snabbdom.scala) or [Laminar](https://github.com/raquo/Laminar) could use _Scala DOM Types_ in their own way, e.g. to create _virtual_ or _reactive_ DOM structures.

-Oh and _Scala DOM Types_ **does** work on the JVM.
+Oh, and _Scala DOM Types_ **does** work on the JVM.
 Obviously you can't get native JS types there, but you can provide your own replacements for specific Scala.js types, or just not bother with such specificity (see [`defs.sameRefTags`](https://github.com/raquo/scala-dom-types/blob/master/shared/src/main/scala/com/raquo/domtypes/generic/defs/package.scala)).